ahdinosaur/inu/README.md

 - `models`: a function that returns a [pull source stream](https://github.com/dominictarr/pull-stream) for models
 - `views`: a function that returns a [pull source stream](https://github.com/dominictarr/pull-stream) for views
 - `effects`: a function that returns a [pull source stream](https://github.com/dominictarr/pull-stream) for effects
-- `nextActionStreams`: a function that returns a [pull source stream](https://github.com/dominictarr/pull-stream) for any streams of next actions caused by effects
+- `effectActionStreams`: a function that returns a [pull source stream](https://github.com/dominictarr/pull-stream) for any streams of next actions caused by effects
-- `nextActions`: a function that returns a [pull source stream](https://github.com/dominictarr/pull-stream) for next actions to be dispatched

 ![streams flow diagram](https://rawgit.com/ahdinosaur/inu/master/assets/flow-diagram.dot.svg)